Sony A7R III vs RX10 II

 Studio photographers will appreciate that the Sony A7R III (unlike the RX10 II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A7R III and the RX10 II have been discontinued, but can regularly be found used on eBay.
+Both the A7R III and the RX10 II have been discontinued, but can regularly be found used on ebay.
 The RX10 II was replaced by the Sony RX10 III, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony RX10 II Manual.
+Further information on the features and operation of the A7R III and RX10 II can be found, respectively, in the Sony A7R III Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Is the Sony A7R III better than the Sony RX10 II or vice versa?
 The listing below highlights the relative strengths of the two models.